G-Eazy: 2008–14: Career beginnings

 Starting out as a record producer, G-Eazy began working on singles while he was still a student at the Loyola University at New Orleans with his producer Christoph Andersson who also was a student there.
-He gained some recognition for being a part of the new hip-hop scene back in the East Bay Area, joining with such artists as Lil B, Crohn and The Cataracs.
+He gained some recognition for being a part of the new hip-hop scene back in the East Bay of the San Francisco Bay Area, joining with such artists as Lil B, Crohn and The Cataracs.
 He became a member of a local hip-hop group called "The Bay Boyz", who had released several songs on their Myspace page.

 In 2008, he was performing at a college talent show and was nearly booed off, when Matt Bauerschmidt noticed him and signed him as a client to his new music management company The Revels Group that he started with Matt Davis.

 In 2010, G-Eazy was given an opportunity to open for some well-known artists, most notably Lil Wayne and Snoop Dogg.

 G-Eazy's mixtapes at this period of time were met with limited success.
 In August 2011, he released The Endless Summer, with an updated version of the 1961 hit song "Runaround Sue", which garnered over four million views via YouTube.
 The music video was directed by Tyler Yee.
 The mixtape features guest appearances from Greg Banks, Erika Flowers and Devon Baldwin.
 In November 2011, Gillum embarked on a nationwide tour with Shwayze.
 "My Life Is a Party" was featured in the game Saints Row: The Third on an in-game radio station.